Galooshi/happo/README.md

 1. Check out the commit previous to the one to test (e.g. `git checkout HEAD^`)
 2. (optionally) precompile your JavaScript and/or CSS
-3. Run `diffux_ci` to generate baseline snapshots
+3. Run `diffux` to generate baseline snapshots
 4. Check out the commit to test
 5. (optionally) precompile your JavaScript and/or CSS
-6. Run `diffux_ci` to diff against previously created snapshots
+6. Run `diffux` to diff against previously created snapshots
-7. Run `diffux_ci upload_diffs` to upload diffs to a publicly accessible location
+7. Run `diffux upload_diffs` to upload diffs to a publicly accessible location

 There's an example script implementing these steps located in [diffux_ci_example.sh](diffux_ci_example.sh).
 Use that as a starting point